HajjatS0227/pr-template-test/pull_request_template.md

 - [ ] I have reviewed my own code for style and best practices.
 - [ ] I have updated the documentation, if necessary.
 - [ ] I have considered backward compatibility (if applicable).
-- [ ] I have tested this code on multiple locales and it works as expected.
+- [ ] I have tested this code on multiple locales, and it works as expected.
 - [ ] I have attached Allure report.
+- [ ] I have updated documentation as needed.

 ### Additional Notes

 [Include any additional information or context about this PR.]

+### Checklist for Reviewers

+Reviewers, please ensure that the following items have been addressed in this PR:

+- [ ] PR description is clear and concise.
+- [ ] Code quality checks have been passed.
+- [ ] Locale testing has been completed and documented.
+- [ ] Code style and quality have been verified.
+- [ ] Documentation updates have been made as needed.
+- [ ] Any additional notes or context have been provided.